-At the other extreme, (or as we say, “at the other end of the spectrum”), there were students like Galina, also from Russia, like most of my students over the past 20 years, and Galina simply liked to talk.
+At the other extreme, there were students like Galina, also from Russia, like most of my students over the past 20 years, and Galina simply liked to talk.
 About what?
 Anything.
 When she contacted me for lessons, she said ” I’m quite a simple person and I like English.
 I just want to talk about simple things, like the weather, like the TV programs I watch, like what I did today and what I had for dinner”.
 Gala became my friend, and our lessons were friendly discussions about life in general.
 She travelled a lot and enjoyed being able to practice her English abroad.

 Of course, my point is obvious and I am not going to patronize you by labouring it any more.
 I am also not saying that this is how foreign learners of English should learn, because most people don’t have the luxury of living in Britain surrounded by native speakers and soaking their minds in the living , breathing language around them.
 But my point is this – While learning grammar rules is important, just like learning your theory for a car driving test, you also need to get on the road and drive that car.
 Speaking and conversation allow those little bird prints to cement themselves into the brain and for those neurons to connect with others.